route4me/route4me-net-core/AspNetCoreExample/README.md

 # ASP.NET Core Sample Project

-The ASP.NET Core sample project demonstrates the process of creating a new route with 10 destinations and writing information about it to the web page.
+The **AspNetCoreExample** sample project demonstrates the process of creating a new route with 10 destinations and writing information about it to the web page.
 The project is done based on the Route4Me c# SDK (.net core 3.1).

 The project is done in the Visual Studio 2019.